 Experience shows that it is very hard for companies to become capital effective simply by spending less-that is, relying solely on the efficiency lens.
-Those who try often end up putting themselves at a competitive disadvantage by slowing down critical investments.
+Those who try, often end up putting themselves at a competitive disadvantage by slowing down critical investments.
 The better approach is to focus on effectiveness.
+But this can be challenging if executives haven't defined their strategic goals clearly enough to allow for meaningful prioritization of capex.

-Becoming capital effective: Bain Capex Impact
+Becoming capital effective

-Bain Capex Impact brings a programmatic approach to capital effectiveness that can help companies shave 10% off spending-savings that can then be invested to gain market share or returned to shareholders.
+Leaders take a programmatic approach to capital effectiveness that can help companies shave up to 10% off spending-savings that can then be invested to gain market share or returned to shareholders.
 Another 30% of the total capital budget typically gets redistributed to strategically important programs that help companies meet their strategic goals, including: